ben5311/ranger2/README.md

 ### Package

-* Run `npm run package:extension` to create a VS Code `.vsix` extension file that can be installed in any VS Code editor.
+* Run `npm run package:vscode` to create a VS Code `.vsix` extension file that can be installed in any VS Code editor.
+* Run `npm run package:cli` to create binaries for the `ranger` command line tool.

 ### To Go Further